About the TEF

 Participating higher education providers receive a gold, silver or bronze award reflecting the excellence of their teaching, learning environment and student outcomes.
 The awards cover undergraduate teaching.

 The government introduced the TEF in 2016 as a trial year, from which lessons will be learned for future years.
-The results were published in June 2017.
-Providers are able to appeal their award and any resulting changes will be made in August 2017.

 The Government has previously indicated that universities and colleges in England that have a TEF award will be able to increase their tuition fees in line with inflation.
 The Department for Education will confirm the 2018-19 fee caps in due course.
 Providers in Scotland, Wales and Northern Ireland are able to take part in the TEF, with no direct impact on their tuition fees.